dbgrande/GrandeModular/README.md

 - **Notes/Oct:** Defines temperament, from 1 to 34 (default 12).

-- **Note buttons:** Buttons between the two blue lights enable valid notes.
+- **Note buttons:** Buttons between the two blue lights (now on left for v1.1.0) enable valid notes.
 Notes outside this range are ignored.

+- **Reference lights (New for v1.1.0):** Optional lights (on right of notes) that can be set and enabled with the Ref button.
+Just to give a visual reference scale to help with setting and changing scales.
+Lights maintain state through power cycles.

-- **Set All:** Enables all notes.
+- **Set:** Enables all valid notes.
+(New for v1.1.0, only enables notes up to Notes/Oct – 1.)

-- **Clear All:** Disables all notes, except for root note.
+- **Clear:** Disables all notes, except for root note.

+- **Mode (New for v1.1.0):** Cycles through scale modes.
+As an example, starting with the major scale (Ionian mode), pressing this button will cycle through Dorian, Phrygian, Lydian, etc., until after seven presses it gets back to Ionian.
+(However, it doesn't make much sense if the root note is disabled—so in this case it just rotates notes down one note.)

+- **Ref (New for v1.1.0):** Sets and enables reference lights based on current note buttons.
+Reference lights stay on until Ref button is turned off.

 ***